Background pattern

 • Skin inflammation, dry skin, increased sweating

-• Inflammation of the bones and joints, muscle pain, back pain, neck pain
+• Inflammation of bones and joints, muscle pain, back pain, neck pain

-• Difficulty and pain urinating, back pain (kidney pain)
+• Difficulty and pain when urinating, pain in the kidneys (kidney pain)

-• Vaginal inflammation, irregular menstrual bleeding, testicular disorders
+• Inflammation of the vagina, irregular menstrual bleeding, testicular disorders

 • Chest pain, swelling, discomfort, weakness, fatigue